 Christ Church Cathedral

-You can visit Christ Church Cathedral as part of a self-guided tour, or by guided tour (additional fee) which are available most days at set times (check website for times).
-You can purchase tickets in advance here.
+You can visit Christ Church Cathedral as part of a self-guided tour or by guided tour for an additional fee.
+Guided tours are available but you’ll need to check on the website for current tour times and pricing.

-The self-guided tour is included in the Dublin Pass.
-Finish off your morning exploring Dublin’s old city walls, parts of which date back to the thirteenth century.
+Finish off your morning exploring Dublin’s old city walls, parts of which date back to the 13th century.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability